-1. City Council and Transport and Environment Committee: The initiative was primarily municipal, with the selection of 11 schools for the first wave of pilot projects, according to the criteria of the School Streets pilot project evaluation.

-2. School management and staff, students and parents: The mobilization and implementation of pilot projects were then carried out through a collaboration between local actors.
+- 1. City Council and Transport and Environment Committee: the initiative is primarily municipal, with the selection of 11 schools for the first wave of pilot projects, according to the criteria of the School Streets pilot project evaluation. - 2.
+School management and staff, students and parents: the mobilization and implementation of pilot projects are then carried out by collaboration between local actors.